-The Centre for Industrial Relations and Human Resources is located in a heritage home with faculty and administrative offices, an on-site Library, computing facilities, lounge, lockers, study space and a classroom.
+The Centre for Industrial Relations and Human Resources is located in a heritage home with faculty and administrative offices, as well as the CIRHR Library.
 MIRHR and CIRHR PhD students can arrange for 24/7 access to the building, library, computer lab and study rooms.
 Wireless access is available in all student areas.

 As part of the St. George (downtown) campus, the CIRHR is within a five-minute walk to the University of Toronto Robarts Library and Information Commons, the Rotman School of Management, the Faculty of Law, UofT’s Athletic Centre and Graduate Student Residence, as well as the subway.

 The CIRHR Library is part of the University of Toronto Library System and supports the needs of the Centre’s graduate students, faculty, the University and the wider community.